-Today, Key West’s tasteful sophistication can be found in a vast array of shopping and fine dining venues.
+Today, Key West’s tasteful sophistication is evident in a vast array of shopping and fine dining venues.
 Visitors are often surprised to discover such variety on a 2-by-4-mile subtropical island.

-Many shops and venues proudly fly the original rainbow flag, and some cater specifically to an LGBT clientele.
+Many shops and venues proudly fly the original rainbow flag, and some cater specifically to an LGBTQ clientele.
 But all visitors can enjoy discovering hidden treasures at Key West’s welcoming emporiums.

 Duval Street, the island’s main shopping thoroughfare, has 14 blocks of fine art galleries, clothing and gift stores and boutiques.
 The famed street, 1.25 miles long, stretches from the Atlantic Ocean to the Gulf of Mexico.